 Senior Representation Officer

 We recently advertised for a third sector representative to sit on Cumbria’s Public Health Alliance.
-A role description and Terms of Reference are attached, for your information:

 Designing Cumbria’s Health and Social Wellbeing System

 On the 13 April 2015 we held a third sector engagement meeting, focusing on the proposals for the health and social wellbeing system in Cumbria.

 The aim of the system is to support people in Cumbria to live well, by addressing the factors that influence their health and well-being, and build their capacity to be independent, resilient and maintain good health for themselves and those around them.
 The system will include universal and targeted prevention activity that helps to:

 - Prevent people from developing long-term-conditions (such as diabetes)